ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/01-problems-algorithm-and-programs.md

   positive integers.
 * Postconditions on the output, like the result of sorting being a sorted permutation of the input.
-* Additional capabilities, such as the elements of an array being comparable, or
+* Additional capabilities, such as the elements of an array being comparable.
 * Performance requirements, like taking at most linear time or using constant memory.

 A major branch of research on algorithms involves classifying problems into